fbpx

 If you’ve ever been to a luau in Hawaii, you’ve probably seen women dancing with two poi balls (sometimes even on fire.)

-However, in this Maori village, the women use one long poi ball and use their other hand to tap the ball.
+However, in this Maori village, the women use one long poi ball and tap it with their other hand.
 It was really cool to see.

 And my nieces got to go up and learn how to use the poi ball themselves!